 4.1.
 Simple battery – PC 242

-Per Penal Code 242, simple battery is the crime where people willfully use force or violence upon the person of another.
+Per Penal Code 242, simple battery is willfully using force or violence upon the person of another.

-Unlike with PC 243d, people are guilty of this offense even if the alleged victim does not suffer an injury.
+Unlike with PC 243d, you are guilty of this offense even if the alleged victim does not suffer an injury.
 An offensive touching is enough to trigger the crime.

 4.2.
 Mayhem – PC 203

-Per Penal Code 203, mayhem is the crime where people do any of the following to others:
+Per Penal Code 203, mayhem is doing any of the following to others:

-- deprive them of a body part, or
+- depriving them of a body part, or

-- disable, disfigure, or render useless a member of their body.
+- disabling, disfiguring, or rendering useless a member of their body.